- History of the Commission

 **Grant Applicants do not require a DUNS number at the time of submission**

-The application deadline is always February 1 midnight ET.
+The application deadline is always February 1 11:59 ET.

-If you submit your application cover sheet by midnight ET, you will receive your NEA GO username and password on February 15th.
-You will have until February 19th to upload your materials and submit your letters of recommendation.
-Application cover sheets submitted after midnight ET on February 1, 2017 will not be considered.
+If you submit your application cover sheet by February 1, you will receive your username and password on February 22nd.
+You will have until March 1 to upload your materials and submit your letters of recommendation.
+PLEASE NOTE: Application cover sheets submitted after midnight ET on February 1, 2018 will not be considered.

 For instructions on how to apply, guidelines and criteria, and application forms, please click here:

-Please contact Ms. Niharika Chibber Joe njoe[at]jusfc[dot]gov with specific questions.
+Please contact Ms. Niharika Chibber Joe njoe[at]jusfc[dot]gov with specific questions regarding the program.